mozilla/addon-sdk/static-files/md/dev-guide/addon-development/commonjs.md

 CommonJS defines:

-* an object called `exports` which contains all the objects which a CommonJS module wants to make available to other modules
+* an object called `exports` which contains all the objects which a CommonJS module wants to make available to other modules.
+Please note that `exports` are made immutable after module code execution, so it can not be modified from other modules or in a deferred manner.

 * a function called `require` which a module can use to import the `exports` object of another module.
 Your translator add-on uses `require` to import the